gauravsatav/gcpCertification/6_Art_and_Science_of_Machine_Learning/notes.md

 * <img src="images/image-20220316163021778.png" alt="image-20220316163021778" style="zoom:67%;" />

 * When the outcome is not equally likely, we use different metric other than probability.
-Therefore, we use other metrics like Precision, recall, ROC-AUC
+Therefore, we use other metrics like Precision, recall, ROC-AUC, ROC-PR etc.

 *